TayMcKenzieNZ/mpstubcloths/README.md

 <h1 align="center">mpstubcloths</h1>

-A simple FiveM conversion for [Alex106's mod on GTA5mods website](https://www.gta5-mods.com/player/mp-stub-clothes-patch).
+A simple FiveM conversion for [Alex106's mod on GTA5mods website](https://www.gta5-mods.com/player/mp-stub-clothes-patch), by TayMckenzieNZ.

 ## Information 📜
 This mod replaces all the stub files of the MP characters clothes with "empty" drawables in order to prevent the game from crashing and makes scrolling past a certain ID work.